Cycling BC requires board representatives with experience in the areas identified in our wheel to keep Cycling BC moving in the right direction.

 March 22 – Call for Nominations for the Cycling BC Board of Directors

-June 1 – Notice of AGM published, Copy of Approved Financial Statements Available
+May 31 – Notice of AGM published, Copy of Approved Financial Statements Available (coming as soon as possible)

-June 20 – Online voting closes at noon, Proxies due
+June 19 – Online voting closes, Proxies due